European Coal and Steel Community: Economic

 The economic mission of the ECSC (article 2) was to "contribute to economic expansion, the development of employment and the improvement of the standard of living in participating countries".
 Writing in Le Monde in 1970, Gilbert Mathieu argued the Community had little effect on coal and steel production, which was influenced more by global trends.
 From 1952, oil, gas, and electricity became competitors to coal, so the 28% reduction in the amount of coal mined in the Six had little connection with the Treaty of Paris.
 However, the Treaty caused costs to be reduced by the abolition of discriminatory railway tariffs, and this promoted trade between members: steel trade increased tenfold.
-The High Authority also issued 280 modernization loans which helped the industry to improve output and reduce costs.
+The High Authority also issued 280 modernization loans, which helped the industry to improve output and reduce costs.

 Mathieu claims the ECSC failed to achieve several fundamental aims of the Treaty of Paris.
 He argues that the "pool" did not prevent the resurgence of large coal and steel groups, such as the Konzerne, which helped Adolf Hitler build his war machine.
 The cartels and major companies re-emerged, leading to apparent price fixing.
 Furthermore, the Community failed to define a common energy policy.
-Mathieu also argues the ECSC fell short of ensuring an upward equalisation of pay of workers within the industry.
+Mathieu also argues that the ECSC fell short of ensuring an upward equalisation of pay of workers within the industry.
 These failures could be put down to overambition in a short period of time, or that the goals were merely political posturing to be ignored.

 The ECSC's greatest achievements relate to welfare issues, according to Mathieu.
-Some miners had extremely poor housing and over 15 years the ECSC financed 112,500 flats for workers, paying US$1,770 per flat, enabling workers to buy a home they could not have otherwise afforded.
+Some miners had extremely poor housing, and thus, over a period of 15 years, the ECSC financed 112,500 flats for workers, paying US$1,770 per flat, enabling workers to buy a home they could not have otherwise afforded.
 The ECSC also paid half the occupational redeployment costs of those workers who had lost their jobs as coal and steel facilities began to close down.
-Combined with regional redevelopment aid the ECSC spent $150 million (835 million francs) creating around 100,000 jobs, a third of which were offered to unemployed coal and steel workers.
+Combined with regional redevelopment aid, the ECSC spent $150 million (835 million francs) creating around 100,000 jobs, a third of which were offered to unemployed coal and steel workers.
 The welfare guarantees invented by the ECSC were copied and extended by several of the Six to workers outside the coal and steel sectors.

 Far more important than creating Europe's first social and regional policy, Robert Schuman argued that the ECSC introduced European peace.
 It involved the continent's first European tax.
 This was a flat tax, a levy on production with a maximum rate of one percent.
-Given that the European Community countries are now experiencing the longest period of peace in more than seventy years, this has been described as the cheapest tax for peace in history.
-Another world war, or "world suicide" as Schuman called this threat in 1949, was avoided.
+Given that the European Community countries are now experiencing the longest period of peace in more than seventy years, this has been described by a European newspaper as the cheapest tax for peace in history.